 How to find Google Organic Keywords of a YouTube Video using SEMrush

-This video receives 133 daily visitors from Google.com and it ranks on Google’s US search engine for eight keywords.
+This video receives 133 daily visitors from Google.com, ranking on Google’s US search engine for eight keywords.
 Here are the keywords… You can download them by clicking the “Export” link.

 - Keywords still matter: Without content, it is hard to understand the core of videos.